 "We had been looking at Cooks Venture but hadn't pulled the trigger on it.
 But it is a regenerative agriculture program, incredibly high quality poultry, beautiful packaging and, again, it is something on their end they were able to spin up quite quickly, get us product, commit to us we would have a certain amount of product over a specific period of time, and as well as bulk," [...] explained Stephen Corradini, Kings Food Markets chief merchandising and marketing officer.

-Most chickens only live for 38 to 42 days, said Matt Wadiak, a founder of Blue Apron and CEO of pasture-raised chicken company Cooks Venture.
+Most chickens only live for 38 to 42 days, said Matt Wadiak, CEO of pasture-raised chicken company Cooks Venture.
 If those chickens have nowhere to go, they will be euthanized.
 “The problem is we don’t have a diverse and resilient food system,” Wadiak said.
 “We have a food system that is inherently flawed, filled with cracks, extremely fragile and overly consolidated.”

 (click to listen to the podcast)